someparty/someparty/source/articles/2021-12-04-cant-understand-the-feeling.html.markdown

 ###[Sweet Dave](https://sweetdave.bandcamp.com/): "Awesome Feeling"
 ==Preview and purchase at [Bandcamp](https://sweetdave.bandcamp.com/album/now-more-than-ever)==

 [TV Freaks](https://teeveefreakzz.bandcamp.com/) frontman David O'Connor has another record on the way in his solo guise of [Sweet Dave](https://sweetdave.bandcamp.com/). *Now More Than Ever* lands in February as an extremely limited lathe-cut vinyl 12", following up 2020's sophomore effort *Pink Dreams*.
 Like that record, Dave leaves his punker inclinations for the Freaks and dives headfirst into goth and new wave, crafting some wildly off-kilter psych-pop steeped in electronics.
-The album features appearances from several members of TV Freaks and their extended circle, including Sarah Hardy, Vee Bell, Dan Empringham, Angie Lanza ([Uncontrollable Urge](https://theeuncontrollableurge.bandcamp.com/)), Caleb Collins, Lowell Sostomi ([CIVIC TV](https://civic--tv.bandcamp.com)), and [Jessy Lanza](https://jessylanza.bandcamp.com/).
+The album features appearances from several members of TV Freaks' extended circle, including Sarah Hardy, Vee Bell, Dan Empringham, Angie Lanza ([Uncontrollable Urge](https://theeuncontrollableurge.bandcamp.com/)), Caleb Collins, Lowell Sostomi ([CIVIC TV](https://civic--tv.bandcamp.com)), and [Jessy Lanza](https://jessylanza.bandcamp.com/).
 O'Connor recorded and mixed with Boxcar Sound's Sean Pearson.
 Mikey Young of the Eddy Current Suppression Ring mastered the album.

 You can groove along to the album-opening "Awesome Feeling" at Bandcamp.